HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 ```
 # Troubleshoot:
 python -m pip install --upgrade --force-reinstall pip # Fatal error in launcher: Unable to create process

+If unable to push:
+1. commit
+2. then push
+3. If not successful, then pull.
+4. Maybe conflict, If so, click on each file with conflict symbol, and then click on Conflict Merge Panel.
+Check the view's name to see if the one on the left or right is mine.
+Click on accept or ignore.
+5. Then push again.
 ```

 # Python Github Package Installation